waalge/plutus-data/README.md

 This repo is equipped with a flake, and contains an `.envrc` to use `direnv`.

-Lucid data structures are at
+Lucid data constructors are in
 ```
   ./off-chain/data.ts
 ```